UniversalDependencies/docs/_u-feat/Case.md

 [adjectives](u-pos/ADJ), [determiners](u-pos/DET), [numerals](u-pos/NUM),
 [verbs](u-pos/VERB)) that mark agreement with nouns.
 In some tagsets it is also valency feature of [adpositions](u-pos/ADP) (saying that the adposition requires its argument to be in that case).
+Annotating preposition valency case in UD treebanks would be superfluous because the same case feature can be found at the nominal to which the preposition belongs.

 Case helps specify the role of the noun phrase in the sentence, especially in free-word-order languages.
 For example, the nominative